pkiraly/metadata-qa-ddb/README.md

 scripts/ingest/04_import_basic_info.mysql.sh
 ```

-harvest EDM records for each data sets
+(optional) harvest Europeana-EDM records for each data sets
 ```
 scripts/ingest/05_harvest_edm.mysql.sh
 ```

-## Index and store XML into SQLite3
+## Index and store basic data

 These commands will index the following fields into Apache Solr: identifier, provider identifier and title.
 The 'what to index?' question is answered by the schema's yaml definition file at the main/resources directory.
+The record ID and the container file is stored in MySQL.
 The record's full XML presentation is stored in a SQLite3 database.
 It is needed only for the display of records in the web user interface.

 index DDB-EDM records
 ```